Battle 4 Atlantis

 The Battle 4 Atlantis is an early-season college basketball tournament.
 It takes place at Atlantis Paradise Island on Paradise Island in The Bahamas, on the week of the US holiday of Thanksgiving.
-For sponsorship purposes, the tournament is officially named Bad Boy Mowers Battle 4 Atlantis.
+For sponsorship purposes, the tournament is officially named Marriott Bonvoy Battle 4 Atlantis.
 The games are played in the Imperial Arena, a grand ballroom which is turned into a basketball venue.
 The tournament is known for being the richest Division I men's early-season college basketball tournament.
 Schools are awarded $2 million in exchange for their participation in the men's event.

 In 2020, the tournament was canceled due to the COVID-19 pandemic, which was scheduled to include a women's Battle 4 Atlantis tournament which also would have featured eight teams.